 Partial dispositions.
 If you dispose of substantially all of an activity during your tax year, you may treat the part disposed of as a separate activity.
-But, you can only do this if you can show with reasonable certainty:
+However, you can do this only if you can show with reasonable certainty:

-The amount of deductions and credits disallowed in prior years under the pas-

-- sive activity rules that is allocable to the part of the activity disposed of, and - The amount of gross income and any other deductions and credits for the current tax year that is allocable to the part of the activity disposed of.
+- The amount of deductions and credits disallowed in prior years under the passive activity rules that is allocable to the part of the activity disposed of, and - The amount of gross income and any other deductions and credits for the current tax year that is allocable to the part of the activity disposed of.